-Digital and Design Arts Tuesday: Intro to 3D Design In this course, students will learn how to use the Tinkercad browser-based software, as well as the Corel Draw software.
+Digital and Design Arts Tuesday: Intro to 3D Design *LIMITED SPACE* In this course, students will learn how to use the Tinkercad browser-based software, as well as the Corel Draw software.
 With Tinkercad, the students will be able to learn how to create their own designs from scratch as well as modify existing models for their own creative visions.
 Students will also learn about the Laser etching and engraving through the Corel Draw software.

-Wednesday: Manga During this course, students will learn the ins and outs of creating a Manga of their own.
+Wednesday: Manga *LIMITED SPACE* During this course, students will learn the ins and outs of creating a Manga of their own.
 There will be story development, style development, and character development, all of which will be expressed through the mediums of pen and ink / watercolors.